mjhea0/node-getting-started/readme.md

     script(src='/javascripts/main.js')
     ```

-    Again, Jade is a templating language, which compiles down to HTML.
+    Jade is a templating language, which compiles down to HTML.
 If you're having trouble with the syntax, check out the online convertor [here](http://html2jade.aaron-powell.com/).

 ### Client Side